 Metastatic cancer refers to cancer or tumor that spreads from its origin to different body parts.
 If you are experiencing any signs or symptoms related to cancer metastasis, communicate it with your doctor.
 The doctor or the health care team will develop an active treatment plan to cure this condition.
 One can also go for clinical trial options.

 Metastasis can occur even after active treatment and removal of the cancer growth.
 Hence it can be stressful for the patient and their loved ones to bear the diagnosis.
-So, patients and their loved ones are encouraged to have active communication with the doctor, nurses, social workers or counsellors regarding how they are feeling.
+So, patients and their loved ones must have active communication with the doctor, nurses, social workers, or counselors regarding how they are feeling.
 Patients can also talk with other cancer survivors or join a support group.

 Remission and the chance of recurrence

 Remission refers to a stage where there are no signs or symptoms of a tumor in the body.
 The condition can be called NED or “no evidence of disease” in the body.
 Remission can be permanent or temporary.
-Cancer patients in remission are constantly worried about a probable cancer recurrence.
-Patients must continue tests, scans, physical examinations even after successful treatment to look for recurrence.
+Cancer patients in remission are anxious about a probable cancer recurrence.
+Patients must continue tests, scans, and physical examinations even after successful treatment to look for recurrence.
 Patients with laryngeal and hypopharyngeal tumors should talk with their doctor about the chance of the tumor condition recurring back in the body.
-If cancer recurs in the same place as before, it is called local recurrence, and if it happens nearby the origin point, it is called a regional recurrence.
-If it recurs in some distant place in the body, it is called distant recurrence.
+If cancer recurs in the same place as before, it is a local recurrence, and if it happens nearby the origin point, it is a regional recurrence.
+If it recurs in some distant place in the body, it is a distant recurrence.

 The doctor will check for any signs of tumor recurrence.
 And if the tumor growth is back in the body, the doctor will list out the possible treatment options.
-In most cases, the treatment procedures for recurrent tumors include surgery, radiation therapy etc., but the same kind of radiation procedure cannot be given more than once.
-These therapies may be performed in different combinations.
+In most cases, the treatment procedures for recurrent tumors include surgery, radiation therapy, etc. But the same kind of radiation procedure cannot be given more than once.
+These therapies in may be performed in different combinations.

 Many clinical trials are testing the viability of various treatment options for dealing with recurrent tumors.
-Patients are encouraged to talk with their doctor about any such possibilities.
+Patients are must talk to their doctor about any such possibilities.
 Whatever the treatment plan be, palliative care will always be an essential part that will primarily focus on managing and relieving symptoms and side effects of treatment.

 When a tumor recurs back in the body or the disease worsens, it is quite natural and entirely ok for patients and their loved ones to feel upset and be in extreme fear.
-In such cases, both the patients and their caretakers are encouraged to talk to the healthcare team or counsellors or seek support services or groups to cope with the circumstances.
+In such cases, both the patients and their caretakers are must talk to the healthcare team or counselors or seek support services or groups to cope with the circumstances.

 Tumor recovery may not be successful at times.
-The disease condition is advanced or terminal if it cannot be controlled or cured.
 Any stage of cancer or tumor can be stressful to people.
 A diagnosis that states an advanced, aggressive tumor can cause even more stress and make people hopeless and uncertain about their lives.
-Patients should have open, honest communications with their doctor or health care team about their concerns, feelings and preferences.
-Health care team members are skilled and will support the patients and their caregivers.
-They will focus on improving the comfort and quality of the patient’s life by providing them physical, mental and financial support.
+Patients should have open, honest communications with their doctor or health care team about their concerns, feelings, and preferences.
+Health care team members will support the patients and their caregivers.
+They will focus on improving the comfort and quality of the patient’s life by providing them physical, mental, and financial support.